How to apply for a Tier 4 (General) student visa

-Before applying, you must make sure that you have all the required documents, enough money in your account to pay the fees, and understand your responsibilities while studying here on your Tier 4 visa.
+Before applying, you must make sure that you have all the required documents, enough money in your account to pay the fees, and understand your responsibilities while studying here on your full time or part-time Tier 4 visa.

 - your confirmation of acceptance for studies (CAS) number